ColeHud/therealbit/README.md

 Cole Hudson, Tim Kaing, Elizabeth Siegle, Amanda Truong, and Adil Virani

 **What we built:**
-We created BitCatcher, an iOS App that was developed with Sketch which use the Blockchain API.
+We created BitCatcher, an iOS App that was developed with Sketch which use the Braintree & Blockchain API.
 <img src="https://github.com/ColeHud/therealbit/blob/master/Assets/mockup1.jpg">

 **Why we created it:**